-Change lists are displayed in the navigation area of the Integration Builder, on the tab page Change Lists.
-The Integration Repository groups change lists by software component version.
+Change lists are displayed in the navigation area on the Change Lists tab page.

-Integration Repository: Object documentation is displayed as a separate object in the change list (Documentation ).
+Object documentation that you create with the documentation editor is displayed as a separate object in the change list (Documentation for an Object ).
 To open the object for which the documentation was created, choose Related Object () from the context menu.

 Change List Branches